ella-fyi/protozoa-plates/README.md

 # Production-ready FR4 plates for the [Protozoa](https://protozoa.studio/) P.01 and P.02

 [![CC BY-NC-SA 4.0][cc-by-nc-sa-image]][cc-by-nc-sa]
 This project is licensed under the **[Attribution-NonCommercial-ShareAlike 4.0](http://creativecommons.org/licenses/by-nc-sa/4.0/)** license, meaning you cannot use the project to generate income.
-If you ask me (xeon3175x#7898 on Discord), and also have permission from someone at [Protozoa Studio](https://protozoa.studio/), you are free to use these for a Group Buy or similar.
+If you ask me (@ellafyi on Discord), and also have permission from someone at [Protozoa Studio](https://protozoa.studio/), you are free to use these for a Group Buy or similar.

 Gerber files for each of the plates (ISO & ANSI, see below) can be found in their respective folders.
 To get as close to the renders below as possible, choose Black Soldermask and ENIG Surface Finish